google/syzkaller/docs/syzbot.md

 to unrecoverable mess.
 If you want `syzbot` to pick up patches sooner, ask tree maintainers for priority handling.

+## Kernel configs

+Kernel configs, sysctls and command line arguments that `syzbot` uses are available in [/dashboard/config](/dashboard/config).

 ## Is syzbot code available?

 Yes, it is [here](https://github.com/google/syzkaller/tree/master/dashboard/app).